Holmewood House School

 School community

 Years 5-8 can turn to a dedicated tutor as well as their form teacher for support, and all children have a safety circle: a number of teachers to whom they are comfortable approaching, and this list is refreshed every term.
 Year 8s take on leadership roles, collecting younger children for meetings and reading out loud to them.
+They each have a Year 3 buddy whom they meet with once a week, which helps to encourage vertical friendships and role models.

 The house system is a huge part of daily life at Holmewood House – everyone, from pupils, teachers and support staff is in a house and regular friendly but fiercely fought competitions take place on and off the sports fields.
-At the weekly house meetings, the Year 8 Heads of Houses lead the agenda, not the teachers.
+At the weekly house meetings, the Year 8 heads of houses lead the agenda, not the teachers.

 And finally....